h5bp/html5-boilerplate/docs/about-this-repo.md

 # About This Repo

 This document outlines the configuration of this repo as well as the basic process we use to manage the project.
-As Github has matured as a platform and HTML5 Boilerplate has matured as a project there are a lot of lessons to be learned from the way we run the show here.
+As GitHub has matured as a platform and HTML5 Boilerplate has matured as a project there are a lot of lessons to be learned from the way we run the show here.